DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 The expression for `Filter rows` we use for filtering the rows by the importing username that was specified in the form.
 The required expression is `hackpp_sceapp_cst_username eq '<value from form>'`.
 `hackpp_sceapp_cst_username` is one of the various internal column names of the `CST_USERNAME` in the targeted table.
 To populate `<value from form>` we have to generate a new parameter.
 The screenshot below shows how that is done.
 Click into the field with the above expression.
 If you don't see an extra window click the small link under the field named `Add dynamic content`.
-Select in the tab `Dynamic Content` the entry `Ask in PowerApps`.
-The screenshot shows the reaction of the designer after `Ask in PowerApps` was picked.
+Select in the tab `Dynamic Content` and enter the name of the parameter `Username`.
+The screenshot shows the reaction of the designer after `Username` was picked.

 **NOTE: The generated expression must be inside the single quotes.**
 <br><img src="./images/flow_new_list_rows_add_para.png" /><br>

-When you hover over the generated expression you see the name of the expected parameter which is `Listrows_Filterrows` (Corresponds to `<name of action>_<name of field>`).

 In the next step we will add a new row that represents our import header.
 We will use the `Add a new row` action within dataverse.
 Click `New Step` and enter `dataverse` in the search field.
 Pick the action `Add a new row`.
 The screenshot below shows the action.
 Select `IMP_CO2_CONS_RAW_HDR` as table name.
 As a result the table specific columns will be shown as illustrated in the screenshot below.
 Mandatory fields are marked with an asteriks.
 The generated UI is not correct reagrding `CST_IMP_CODE`.
 Yes as logical primary key it is mandatory.
 However due to the auto generated definition no value is required.
 We will provide a special dummy to satisfy the constraints:
 <br><img src="./images/flow_new_add_row.png" /><br>